 SUED is hopeful that in doing so supported municipalities will have an enabling environment for economic growth that is inclusive and sustainable.

-SUED is funded by the UK Government through the Foreign, Commonwealth and Development Office (FCDO).
+SUED is funded by the UK Government.
 The programme's funding is channeled through two mechanisms:

-Seed Fund: Part of the programme fund will be utilised to support infrastructural development and value chain projects.
+Seed Fund: Part of the programme fund is being utilised to support infrastructural development and value chain projects.
 The seed fund is demand led and based on the projects identified in the respective municipal urban economic plans